|

 Avoiding PDT Classification

-Alternatively, keep your day trades below 6% of total trading activity.
+You can also make sure your day trades are less than 6% of your total trading activity.

 Day Trading with TastyTrade’s Software

-Tastytrade recently updated its desktop platform to include features like bracket orders, which are popular with day traders.
-With bracket orders, you can set stop-loss and take-profit orders alongside your entry order, which must be a limit or stop limit order.
+Tastytrade has updated its desktop trading platform.
+The new version now includes bracket orders, which are popular with day traders.
+Bracket orders let you set a stop-loss and a take-profit at the same time as your entry order.
+You need to use either a limit order or a stop limit order to use this feature.

-To use a bracket order, go to a security’s profile by clicking on a ticker symbol in your watchlist or typing it at the top of the platform.
+To place a bracket order, start by opening the trade ticket.
+Go to a security’s profile by clicking its symbol in your watchlist or entering the symbol at the top of the platform.

-Then, click on a bid or ask number to open the trade ticket.
-Choose limit or stop limit as the order type, then click the gray BRACKET button to fill out the bracket order form, which includes several time-in-force options, like day orders.
+Then click a bid or ask price to create a trade ticket.
+Choose limit or stop limit as the order type.
+Then you’ll see a gray BRACKET button.
+Click this to open the bracket order form.
+You’ll see several time-in-force options, including day orders.

-Note: Tastytrade’s mobile app and browser platforms do not support the bracket order feature.
+Tastytrade’s mobile app and web browser platforms do not have the bracket order feature.

 Better Broker For Traders